i0Ek3/blogie/README.md

 $ CGO_ENABLED=0 GOOS=darwin go build -a -o blogie .
 ```

-If you want to shrink the size of binary of your program, you can remove debug and flags informations by run following command `go build -ldflags="-w -s"`.
-But, this stuff will cause callstack have no detailed informations while your program appears panic, also cannot use gdb debug the program.
+If you want to shrink the size of binary of your program, you can remove debug and flags information by run following command `go build -ldflags="-w -s"`.
+But, this stuff will cause callstack have no detailed information while your program appears panic, also cannot use gdb debug the program.

 In our project, we choose `ldflags` to set compile informations for our program, you can run following command to set it: